“Just to say many thanks for the Bradford Wheel. We think it is a great idea and very useful for locals such as ourselves and visitors to the area

 The routes are clearly signed by waymarkers – the 22 mile outer circle in green, the 6 mile inner circle in orange and all connected by the blue spokes.

-A handy, pocket sized, large scale, laminated map of the entire network can be bought locally @ £5 each, from the Tourist Information Centre, Town Library and ExLibris Bookshop in The Shambles.
+A handy, pocket sized, large scale, laminated map of the entire network can be bought locally @ £5 each, from the Tourist Information Centre, Town Library, Holidays & Cruises in Silver St. and ExLibris Bookshop in The Shambles.
 The maps have been produced for us by the really popular Yellow Publications company who are based in Cornwall.

 Click here for advice on how to get to Bradford on Avon, by public transport, cycle, car or even canal boat.